iyamaris/OfficeDocs-M365FreelanceToolkit/FreelanceToolkit/comssitesection.md

 The [Sharepoint Communication
 Site](https://support.office.com/en-us/article/what-is-a-sharepoint-communication-site-94a33429-e580-45c3-a090-5512a8070732)
-is a template intranet website that is designed to be your employees one-stop-shop for everything they need to know about the program.
-While the site is completely customizable by you based on your requirements, policies, and practices, we’ve included many of our best practices in the template, such as:
+is a template intranet website that is designed to be your employees' one-stop-shop for everything they need to know about the program.
+While the site is completely customizable, we’ve included many of our best practices in the template, such as:

 <ul class="panelContent cardsF cols cols2">
     <li>